Uberi/University-Notes/MATH239/MATH239.md

 Let $S$ be the set of all binary strings with no three consecutive 0.
 What is the generating series?

 > First, we cut the string starting right after the first 1.
 Then the part we cut off is also in $S$.
-> Then the first part can only be 1 or 01 or 001, because there cannot be 3 consecutive 0 and this is the first 1.
+> Clearly, the first part can only be 1 or 01 or 001, because there cannot be 3 consecutive 0 and this is the first 1.
 > So we can represent the string as $S = \set{1, 01, 001}S \cup \set{\epsilon, 0, 00}$, since $\epsilon, 0, 00$ are the only possible strings that cannot be represented using the recursion.
 > So the generating series is $\Phi_S(x) = (x + x^2 + x^3)\Phi_S(x) + (1 + x + x^2)$ and $\Phi_S(x) - (x + x^2 + x^3)\Phi_S(x) = 1 + x + x^2$.
 > So $(1 - x - x^2 - x^3)\Phi_S(x) = 1 + x + x^2$ and $\Phi_S(x) = \frac{1 + x + x^2}{1 - x - x^2 - x^3}$.